wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-conference-call-with-nexmo-voice-api-and-csharp-dr.md

 redirect: ""
 canonical: ""
 ---
-<em>This is the sixth tutorial on how to use Voice APIs with ASP.NET series.</em>
-In the previous tutorial, we learnt [how to forward a call via voice proxy with ASP.NET Core](https://www.nexmo.com/blog/2019/04/18/forward-a-call-via-voice-proxy-with-asp-net-core-dr/).
+This is the sixth tutorial on how to use Voice APIs with ASP.NET series._ In the previous tutorial, we learnt [how to forward a call via voice proxy with ASP.NET Core](https://www.nexmo.com/blog/2019/04/18/forward-a-call-via-voice-proxy-with-asp-net-core-dr/).
 In today's tutorial, we will learn how to setup a conference call so multiple people can join the same call.

-<h2>Learning objectives</h2>
+## Learning objectives

 In this tutorial, we will: